Battleships in World War II: Guadalcanal campaign

+American offensives in the Central Pacific

+By late 1943, the US Navy had begun its offensive across the central Pacific, island hopping toward Japan.
+The first campaign struck the Gilbert and Marshall Islands in late 1943 and early 1944.
+During these operations, the fast battleships of the North Carolina and South Dakota classes generally acted as escorts for the fast carrier task force.
+They were also occasionally detached to bombard Japanese positions ashore.
+Seven of the older pre-war battleships were also employed during the Gilberts and Marshalls campaign, where they saw action as shore bombardment vessels.
+These operations continued during the Mariana and Palau Islands campaign, which lasted from mid- to late-1944, during which several of the fast battleships contributed their considerable anti-aircraft firepower to the fleet's defense in the Battle of the Philippine Sea on 19–20 June.
+During that action, the Japanese battleships Yamato, Musashi, Haruna, and Kongō cruised with the fleet, but were not directly engaged, with the exception of Haruna, which was lightly damaged by the American carrier aircraft.
+After the Americans defeated Japanese garrisons on Saipan, Tinian, and Guam in the Marianas Islands, they turned south-west toward Palau and Pelelieu; again, five of the older battleships provided extensive fire support to the troops fighting ashore.

-Leyte Gulf
+Battle of Leyte Gulf

 By the time of the Battle of the Philippine Sea in 1944, heavy aircraft losses had left the Japanese carrier fleet ineffectual and forced the Japanese to finally commit their dreadnoughts, both old and new, to the upcoming Leyte Campaign.
-The objective in this "decisive battle" was to stop the Allies from capturing the Philippines, which would cut off the Japanese oil supply and render their navy useless.
+The objective in this battle was to stop the Allies from capturing the Philippines, which would cut off the Japanese oil supply and render their navy useless.

 In the Battle of Leyte Gulf, two Japanese battleship forces converged on the American landing forces at Leyte Gulf.
 The Center Force of five fast battleships attacked from the north; the Southern Force of two slower old battleships attacked from the south.
 In the Battle of the Sibuyan Sea on 24 October 1944, the Center Force came under attack by American aircraft and Musashi, sister ship to Yamato, was sunk long before she could come within gun range of the American fleet.
 At the Battle of Surigao Strait early on 25 October, the Japanese Southern Force which included the battleships Fusō and Yamashiro encountered a force including six American battleships (five of them raised and repaired from Pearl Harbor), led by Admiral Jesse Oldendorf of the U.S. Seventh Fleet.
 Fusō was sunk by torpedoes from US destroyers before the opposing battleships fired.
 Yamashiro was hit by the US battleships and retired without being able to fire on them.
 After the battleships had ceased fire she was sunk by a torpedo fired by a US destroyer.
 This engagement marked the last time in history when battleship faced battleship.